iapnetwork/docs/whitepapers/technical-whitepaper.md

 ### An Agnostic Platform

-Distributed ledger technology (DLT) agnosticism is pervasive in the design of the IAP components, with its tooling using abstractions and supporting implementations over Ethereum, Bitcoin, Hyperledger Fabric and other DLTs.
+Distributed ledger technology (DLT) agnosticism is pervasive in the design of the IAP components, with its tooling using abstractions and supporting implementations over Ethereum, Bitcoin, Hyperledger Fabric, Komodo, NEM and other DLTs.
 Support for each platform includes the assisted provision of contracts and supporting artifacts.

 An application that uses the proposed IAP Open Standard and the IAT will be able to pull and push verifiable information to and from a number of different DLT implementations.